lowlydba/incident-io-action/README.md

 - `INCIDENT_IO_TOKEN` - Your incident.io API token

-The E2E tests use the default alert source config ID (`01GW2G3V0S59R238FAHPDS1R66`).
+The end-to-end tests use the default alert source config ID (`01GW2G3V0S59R238FAHPDS1R66`).
 If you want to use a different alert source, you can optionally add:

 - `INCIDENT_IO_ALERT_SOURCE_ID` - Your custom alert source config ID

-The E2E tests will:
+The end-to-end tests will:

 1. Send a "firing" alert to incident.io
-2. Verify the alert was created successfully
+1. Verify the alert was created successfully
-3. Wait briefly
+1. Wait briefly
-4. Send a "resolved" alert with the same deduplication key
+1. Send a "resolved" alert with the same deduplication key
-5. Verify the resolution was successful
+1. Verify the resolution was successful

 > **Note**: E2E tests only run on pushes to the main repository or PRs from
 > branches within the same repository (not forks) to protect secrets.